Update of prior probabilities by minimal divergence: Introduction

-It is known in Statistics that when updating prior probabilities to posterior probabilities the metric distance between both is minimized when conditional probabilities are kept constant.
-See Theorem \ref{theorem1} below.
-One incentive for starting the present work is a paper of Banerjee, Guo, and Wang \cite{BGW05,FSG08} showing that the above statement remains true when the metric distance is replaced by a Bregman divergence.
-Their result is limited to the updated expectation of functions of the measured random variable.
-It is shown in Theorem \ref{theorem2} below that a more general proof yields a deviating result.
+One incentive for starting the present work is a paper of Banerjee, Guo, and Wang \cite{BGW05,FSG08}.
+They consider the problem of predicting a random variable $Z_1$ given observations of a random variable $Z_2$.
+It is well-known that the conditional expectation, as defined by Kolmogorov, is the optimal predictor.
+They show that this statement remains true when the metric distance is replaced by a Bregman divergence.
+Their result is limited to the updated expectation of random variables $Z_1$ that are functions of the measured random variable $Z_2$.
+It is shown in Theorem \ref {theorem2} below that a proof in a more general context yields a deviating result.

+The present work is inspired by the current practices in Information Geometry \cite{AN00,AS16,AJLS18} where minimization of divergences is an important tool.
+In Statistical Physics a divergence is called a relative entropy.
+Its importance was noted rather late in the twentieth century, after the work of Jaynes on the maximal entropy principle \cite{JE57}.
+Estimation in the presence of hidden variables by minimizing a divergence function is briefly discussed in Chapter 8 of \cite{AS16}.

-Section \ref{sect:condprob} discusses the update procedure and introduces appropriate notations.
-Section \ref{sect:geom} contains the Theorems \ref{theorem1} and \ref {theorem2}.
+The next Section fixes notations.
+Section \ref{sect:geom} collects some results about the squared Hellinger distance and the quadratic Bregman divergence.
+Section \ref {sect:optimal} discusses the optimal choice and contains the Theorems \ref{theorem1} and \ref {theorem2}.
 The proof of the theorems can be adapted to cover the situation that a subsequent measurement also yields information on conditional probabilities.
 This is done in Section \ref {sect:opt:hell}.
 A final section summarizes the results of the paper.